aramis-lab/clinica/docs/IO.md

 Your [BIDS](http://bids.neuroimaging.io) dataset may contain NIfTI files where the origin does not correspond to the center of the image (i.e. the anterior commissure).
 SPM is especially sensitive to this case and segmentation procedures may result in blank images or even fail.
-To mitigate this issue we offer a simple tool that converts generates from your BIDS a new dataset with centered NIfTI files for the selected modalities.
+To mitigate this issue we offer a simple tool that generates from your BIDS a new dataset with centered NIfTI files for the selected modalities.

 !!! warning "By default :"